HydRoData: Summer school about Hydrology and Data

 - Introduction to hydrology and data

-- Introduction R programming language
+- Introduction to R programming language

 - Data manipulation, (spatial) analyses, visualization using R